elokaagu/shopifyai/README.md

 - **OpenAI**: For generating mockup images and layout suggestions
 - **Shopify Storefront API**: For real product data (with fallback mock data)

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

 MIT

+## About

+This project was created to demonstrate how AI can be used to generate beautiful storefronts quickly and efficiently.